 - There are bathrooms and a water filling station for your hydration packs near the Zion Visitor Center.

-- On a related note, we advise parents to moderate their caffeine intake before this hike.
+- On a related note, we advise parents to moderate their caffeine intake before the Watchman hike.
 There are no bathrooms on the trail and the trail is very popular with very few places to duck behind a tree.

 - This is a true mountain hiking trail made of dirt and rocks.
 You can get by with hiking shoes, but we wouldn’t recommend wearing flip-flops on this hike.

-- There isn’t much tree cover on this hike, so you need to be prepared for full sun exposure for the duration of the hike.
+- There isn’t much tree cover on the Watchman Trail, so you need to be prepared for full sun exposure for the duration of the hike.
 The exception is in the morning where the eastern-most parts of the trail will be in full shade until the sun gets high enough in the sky.
-Wear hats, bring lots of water and apply sunscreen continually.
+Wear hiking hats, bring lots of water and apply sunscreen continually.

-- This trail is not stroller accessible, but tons of parents took their small kids to the top in a backpack carrier.
+- The Watchman Trail is not stroller accessible, but tons of parents took their small kids to the top in a backpack carrier.

-- No dogs are allowed on Watchman Trail.
+- As with most hiking trails in Zion, dogs are not allowed on Watchman Trail.

 - Keep your eyes open for wildlife.
-Although this was the first hike we’ve done in Zion where we didn’t see any wildlife, the stream at the bottom of the valley will be a magnet for animals needing a drink on a hot Utah day.
+Although this was the first Zion hike we’ve done where we didn’t see any wildlife, the stream at the bottom of the valley will be a magnet for animals needing a drink on a hot Utah day.

-- If your kids are old enough to stay awake late, this is a fun sunset hike.
+- If your kids are old enough to stay awake late, the Watchman Trail is a fun sunset hike in Zion.

 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.